 Replacing Worn Brushes

-- Look for frayed wires or loose bristles indicating wear.
+- Look for frayed wires, missing bundles, or loose bristles that indicate wear.

-- Replace worn brushes immediately to avoid damage to both the work surface and the grinder.
+- Replace worn brushes early to avoid damaging the surface or stressing the grinder.

 Maintaining Your Wire Wheel for Longevity